Israel will pay the price for oppression in Gaza, Turkish president tells Palestinian counterpart - ExBulletin

 Israel will pay the price for its oppression in Gaza, Turkish President Recep Tayyip Erdogan told his Palestinian counterpart Mahmoud Abbas.

+“This is not just an attack on journalists in the exercise of their duties; it has continued systematically since October 7, added Altun.

+He highlighted journalists' commitment to exposing Israeli oppression to the world, saying Trkiye would continue its efforts through TRT, Anadolu and other media organizations.

-Israel has been waging a military offensive on the Gaza Strip since the October 7 cross-border attack by the Palestinian group Hamas, which killed around 1,200 people.
+Israel has been waging a military offensive on the Gaza Strip since a cross-border attack by the Palestinian group Hamas on October 7, which killed around 1,200 people.

 More than 33,600 Palestinians have been killed in Gaza since the start of the war.